This one bowl cookie recipe makes a small batch of ten peanut butter cookies that are soft and chewy with perfectly crisp edges.

 - Add the peanut butter, egg yolk and vanilla to the butter and sugar mixture.

 - Add the flour, baking soda and salt to the wet ingredients and mix until just combined.
 Be careful not to over mix.

 - Cover dough and chill in the refrigerator for 30-60 minutes.

 - Use your cookie dough scoop or two small spoons and scoop 1.5 tablespoons of dough.
 Roll the dough between your hands to form nice, round balls.
 Coat each ball of cookie dough with the turbinado sugar.

 - Arrange cookie dough balls on a parchment lined half sheet pan.
 Use a fork to make crisscross marks on the dough.

 - Bake cookies for 8-10 minutes or until the edges are just golden brown.
 The middles will look slightly undercooked.
 Allow cookies to cool for 15-20 minutes on the sheet pan before moving to a cooling rack.

 Love this recipe?
 We'd love to hear about it!
-Leave us a 5-star ⭐️⭐️⭐️⭐️⭐️ rating below!
+Leave us a 5-star ⭐️⭐️⭐️⭐️⭐️ rating at the top of the recipe card!
 We read, respond to and appreciate all of your comments so don't forget to leave a comment below.
 We love hearing feedback from our readers!